Report of the statutory auditor

 Statements regarding independence

-- The fees for the additional non-audit services compatible with the statutory audit of the consolidated financial statements, as defined in article 134 of the Companies Code, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.
+- The fees for the additional non-audit services compatible with the statutory audit, as defined in article 134 of the Companies Code, have been properly disclosed and disaggregated in the notes to the consolidated financial statements.

 - This report is consistent with our additional report to the audit committee referred to in article 11 of Regulation (EU) No 537/2014.